KSYV

-KSYV (96.7 FM, "Mix 96.7") is a commercial radio station that is licensed to Solvang, California, United States and broadcasts to the Santa Maria-Lompoc, California area.
-The station is owned by Knight Broadcasting Inc. and airs an adult contemporary music format.
-KSYV features programming from AP Radio.
+KSYV (96.7 FM), is a non-commercial radio station that is licensed to Solvang, California, United States and broadcasts to the Santa Maria-Lompoc, California area.
+The station is owned by California Lutheran University and airs a public radio format.
+KSYV features programming from NPR.

 History

 KSYV first signed on September 20, 1982 with a middle of the road music format.
 In 2001, original owner Pacific Coast Broadcasting Company sold KSYV to Knight Broadcasting Inc. for $655,000.
 At the time of the sale, the station broadcast an adult contemporary music format.